Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 parameters and details can be found in the section :ref:`ANNOgesic's subcommands`.
 Moreover, all the requirements are listed in the section :ref:`Required tools or databases`.

-The shell commands which we will present later are also combined in the shell script `run.sh
+The shell commands which we will present later are also provided in the shell script `run.sh
 <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_.
+You can run/comment the commands by simply add/remove ``#`` in front of the command.

 If a subcommand requires third-party softwares (e.g. TSSpredator in the subcommand ``tss_ps``) make sure that path of the executable file